signalshore/signalshore.github.io/content/2019-03-30-Programming-Languages-Part-A.md

-In Part A we used the programming language SML (Standard Meta Language) since the primary focus of this part of the course is to learn about strongly typed, functional programming language with static type checking (I will talk about these later).
+In Part A we used the programming language SML (Standard Meta Language) since the primary focus of this part of the course is to learn about functional programming languages with static type checking (I will talk about these later).
 In Part B we use Racket and in Part C we use Ruby.

 #### _NOTE: haven't taken parts B and C of the course so I'm not too clear on that._ ####